openpracticelibrary/openpracticelibrary/src/pages/practice/scenario-casting.md

 mobiusTag: discovery
 icon: /images/opl-scenariocasting-historic-maritime-map.png
 whatIs: >-
+  Scenario Casting is a collaborative tool for structuring software development projects - driven by domain expertise - expressed in scenarios.
+Scenario Casting is especially useful for getting to grips with complex or elusive domains.
+If your domain feels like this, and maybe a lot of people are involved, try Scenario Casting.

   A SCENARIO is an outline of some interesting *situation that implies a certain outcome*, e.g. "Ada orders a calzone pizza".
 It's as simple as that.

   A scenario is described from *domain perspective in pure domain language*.
 It is *concrete, detailed and distinctive*.